orlof/xcb3-vscode-ext/README.md

 Settings are needed only if you use them in `.vscode/tasks.json`.

 * `xcbasic.basefolder`
-  * Absolute path to external XC-BASIC base folder (the one containing the 'bin' folder)
+  * OPTIONAL: Absolute path to external XC-BASIC base folder (the one containing the 'bin' folder).
+This is needed only if you don't want to use the managed XC=BASIC.
 * `xcbasic.emulator`
-  * Absolute path to external emulator of your choice (e.g. Vice)
+  * Absolute path to external emulator of your choice (e.g. Vice).
 * `xcbasic.debugger`
   * Absolute path to external debugger of your choice (e.g. Retro Debugger)
 * `xcbasic.packer`